iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 > **QUESTIONS:**
 >
 > * Look at the report file `turtle.nex.iqtree`.
-What are the lowest- and highest-evolving genes?
+What are the AIC/AICc/BIC scores of partition model?
+Is it better than the previous model?
 >
-> * Compare the AIC/AICc/BIC score of partition model versus un-partition model done above.
-Which model is better?
+> * Look at the tree in `turtle.nex.iqtree` or visualize `turtle.nex.treefile` in FigTree.
+What relationship among [three trees](#1-input-data) does this tree support?
 >
-> * Look at the tree in `turtle.nex.iqtree` or visualize `turtle.nex.treefile` in Figtree and compare it with the tree from the un-partitioned model.
-Are they the same or different?
-If different, where is the difference?
-Which tree agrees with the published tree ([Chiari et al., 2012])?
+> * What is the ultrafast bootstrap support (%) for the relevant clade?
 >
-> * Look at the boostrap supports.
-Which branch(es) have a low support?
+> * Does this tree agree with the published tree ([Chiari et al., 2012])?
 {: .tip}